Followers

 The Continuing Debate on Child Sacrifice

-Here is a recent paper that adds more fuel to the debate.
+Here is a recent paper that adds more fuel to the debate about child sacrifice in Carthage.

-In reference to Biblical Anthropology, there is little evidence that the ruler priests of the Bible practiced infant or child sacrifice.
-Child sacrifice developed after Abraham's time because God condemns it between the 8th and 7th centuries BC, about 1200 years after Abraham.
+In reference to biblical anthropology, there is no evidence that the Hebrew ruler priests practiced infant or child sacrifice.
 The story of the binding of Isaac is not about child sacrifice.
-At least, most rabbis don't think so.

 The author of Hebrews explains that this story is about Abraham's faith that God has the power to raise from the dead.
 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only begotten son; it was he to whom it was said, "In Isaac your descendants shall be called."
 (Hebrew 11:17,18)